Consistently estimating network statistics using Aggregated Relational Data: Simulation results

-Figure \ref{fig:MSE_B} focuses on graph-level statistics.
-The graph level statistics are as follows: (1) diameter; (2) average path length; (3) average proximity (average of inverse of shortest paths); (4) share of nodes in the giant component; (5) number of components; (6) maximal eigenvalue; (7) clustering; and (8) the share of links across the two groups relative to within the two groups where the cut is taken from the sign of the Fiedler eigenvector (this reflects latent homophily in the graph).
-We again see a pattern that confirms the theoretical results from the previous section.
+Subfigure (b) of Figure \ref{fig:MSE} focuses on graph-level statistics.
+The graph level statistics are as follows: (1) share of nodes in the giant component; (2) average proximity (average of inverse of shortest paths); (3) average path length; (4) diameter; (5) the share of links across the two groups relative to within the two groups where the cut is taken from the sign of the Fiedler eigenvector (this reflects latent homophily in the graph); (6) maximal eigenvalue; (7) clustering; (8) number of components.
+All network statistics, with the exception of the number of components one, have small scaled mean squared error.
+This reflects the intuition of Corollary \ref{cor:MSE_density_diffcent}.
+ARD recovers statistics that converge to their expectations, such as density, and might fail to recover statistics that do not.

-\subsection{\emph{Many Independent Networks.}}
+We also evaluate our approach using observed, fully-elicited graphs.
+We use data from~\cite{banerjeecdj2013}, which consists of completely observed graphs from 75 villages in rural India.
+In each village, about one-third of respondents were asked ARD questions. ~\cite{breza2017using} compare statistics estimated with ARD (using estimated formation model parameters) from these graphs with the same statistics calculated using the complete graph.
+We leverage these results and present a different aspect: how the mean squared error changes as the size of the graph grows.
+We present results for individual-level statistics from these graphs and compute mean squared error across individuals.
+Our results using graphs with real-world complexity and properties (e.g. density and community structure) confirm the results from our simulation experiments.
+These results are presented in Figure S2 of the Supplementary Materials.

+\subsection{Many independent networks}